nutanix-japan/DockerDjangoReactProject/readme.md

 We modified some parts of implementation yaml, docker repos, Ingress configuration and OpenShift routes to deploy on Openshift on Nutanix.

+## Note

+- Ingress does not work in Single Node OCP Cluster - still checking why - working around by creating OCP routes resource
+- iSCSI drivers do not work in Single Node OCP - see this Nutanix [technote] (https://portal.nutanix.com/page/documents/kbs/details?targetId=kA07V000000LWXJSA4) for fix.